Former Union minister Raghuvansh Prasad Singh dies; Prez, PM pay moving tributes | Politics

 Hours later, Prasad wrote back from jail in complete disbelief.
 "I don't believe....a letter purportedly written by you is on social media.
 I, my family, and the RJD family that have nursed the party want you to get well soon and be amongst us," Prasad wrote back.

-"For four decades, we have together discussed political, l discuss again.
+"For four decades, we have together discussed political, social and even family matters.
+You get well soon and we will discuss again.
 You are not going anywhere, you understand," Prasad wrote in a handwritten letter that had the stamp of the prison authority.
 A galaxy of leaders including President Ramnath Kovind, Vice President M Venkaiah Naidu, Prime Minister Narendra Modi, Home Minister Amit Shah, Bihar Chief Minister Nitish Kumar and RJD president Lalu Prasad condoled his death.

 "I am deeply saddened by the death of senior Bihar politician Raghuvansh Babu.
 His entire life was devoted to the ideas of Lohia ji and Karpoori Thakur ji.
 "His dedication to the welfare of the poor and deprived class will always be remembered.
 I express my condolences to his family.
 Om Shanti," Union Home Minister Amit Shah said in a tweet in Hindi.